Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-setup/nextcloud-ios.rst

     :width: 40%
     :alt: nextcloud-ios-login

-6. Next, you will be asked to enter the username and password, which can be found on the startOS Nextcloud Service page under the "Properties" tab.
+6. Next, you will be asked to enter the username and password.
+You can find these on your StartOS Nextcloud service page on the "Properties" tab.

    .. figure:: /_static/images/services/nextcloud/nextcloud-iOS-step5.png
     :width: 40%